nicolyoshikawa/allocate/README.md

     npm start
     ```

-3. Now that you have both your Flask backend and React App frontend running, enjoy using Allocate.
-Cheers!
+3. Now that you have both your Flask backend and React App frontend running, enjoy using Allocate!

 ### Operating
 To run the application, navigate into the project folder in two separate terminal windows.